Knniff/treemaker/README.md

 >
 > > example: "(a|b')\*(c'+a&a)"

 uses pythons eval()-function, which can be dangerous with unchecked input.
-There is no sanitation of the input before executed in eval()!
+The input is checked before execution in eval() and throws an Exception if check fails.